alsosprachben/mnvkd/threads.md

 3. the `vk_vectoring_*()` interface in `vk_vectoring.h`, which gives and takes data from higher-level I/O ring buffer queues, and
 4. the `vk_block_*()` interface in `vk_socket.h`, which controls signals the lower-level, physical socket operations.

-## Virtual Kernel Interfaces

-### Vectorings: I/O Vector Ring Buffers

-`struct vk_vectoring`: Vector Ring
-- `vk_vectoring.h`
-- `vk_vectoring_s.h`
-- `vk_vectoring.c`

-The underlying OS socket operations send and receive between "I/O Vectors" called `struct iovec`, each an array of memory segments.
-A ring buffer can be represented by 1 or 2 I/O vectors.
-A vectoring object holds the ring buffer, and maintains a consistent view of the ring buffer via I/O vector pairs representing each of the parts for transmitting and receiving.
-This provides an intrinsic I/O queue suitable for the micro-heap.

-### Micro-Heaps of Garbage-Free Memory

-`struct vk_stack`: Micro-Stack
-- `vk_stack.h`
-- `vk_stack_s.h`
-- `vk_stack.c`

-`struct vk_heap`: Micro-Heap
-- `vk_heap.h`
-- `vk_heap_s.h`
-- `vk_heap.c`

-A set of coroutines are grouped into a contiguous memory mapping, a micro-heap.
-Coroutines within the micro-process pass execution around within a single dispatch, only involving the memory in the micro-heap.
-When the micro-process is not running, its micro-heap has read access disabled until it restarts.

-Instead of using externally-linked containers, the system intrinsic lists, `#include <sys/queue.h>`, are rather used.
-As intrinsic lists, the container attributes are embedded directly into the elements.
-This requires being explicit about which set memberships an element may have, but keeps memory local and un-fragmented.

-Memory is allocated from the heap as a stack of pages, allocated and de-allocated hierarchically, in the paradigm of structured programming, in stack order (first allocated, last de-allocated).
-The memory lifecycle is much more suited to a stack than execution.
-An object has one life, but may easily be executed in cycles.
-Loops tend to be stack-ordered, so loops that reallocate objects can do so with no overhead nor fragmentation.

-In fact, the generational aspect of memory acknowledged by modern generational garbage collection technique is a reflection of this stack-based order of memory allocation.
-So instead of using garbage collection, a process-oriented stack of memory is all that is needed.
-Generally, when memory life-cycles are not stack-ordered, there is concurrency, and each concurrent process should then get its own micro-process and stack-oriented memory heap.

-### Micro-Processes and Intra-Process Futures

-`struct vk_proc`: Global Micro-Process (outside micro-heap)
-- `vk_proc.h`
-- `vk_proc_s.h`
-- `vk_proc.c`

-`struct vk_proc_local`: Local Micro-Process (inside micro-heap)
-- `vk_proc_local.h`
-- `vk_proc_local_s.h`
-- `vk_proc_local.c`

-`struct vk_future`: Intra-Process Future
-- `vk_future.h`
-- `vk_future_s.h`
-- `vk_future.c`

-Run and blocking queues are per-heap, forming a micro-process that executes until the run queue is drained, leaving zero or more coroutines in the blocking queue.
-That is, a single dispatch progresses the execution in the micro-process as far as possible, via execution intra-futures (internal to the process), then blocks.
-Each coroutine's execution status is one of the following:
-1. currently executing,
-2. in the micro-process run queue,
-3. held as an intra-process future in a coroutine's state (another form of queue), or
-4. held as an inter-process I/O future in the network poller's state (another form of queue).

-A coroutine may yield a future directly to another coroutine, passing a reference directly to memory, rather than buffering data in a socket queue.

-A parent coroutine can spawn a child coroutine, where the child inherits the parent's socket.
-Otherwise, a special "pipeline" child can be used, which, on start, creates pipes to the parent like a unix pipeline.
-That is, the parent's standard output is given to the child, and the parent's standard output is instead piped to the child's standard input.
-A normal child uses `vk_begin()` just like a normal coroutine, and a pipeline child uses `vk_begin_pipeline(future)`, which sets up the pipeline to the parent, and receives an initialization future message.
-All coroutines end with `vk_end()`, which is required to end the state machine's switch statement, and to free `self` and the default socket allocated by `vk_begin()`.

-### Micro-Poller and Inter-Process Futures

-`struct vk_io_future`: Inter-Process Future
-- `vk_io_future.h`
-- `vk_io_future_s.h`
-- `vk_io_future.c`

-Each I/O block forms an inter-process I/O future (external to the process).
-When a poller has detected that the block is invalid, and the coroutine may continue, the Inter-Process future allows it to reschedule the coroutine, re-enable access to its micro-process's micro-heap, then restart the micro-process.

-### Kernel Network Event Loop

-`struct vk_kern`: Userland Kernel
-- `vk_kern.h`
-- `vk_kern_s.h`
-- `vk_kern.c`

-The network poller is therefore a privileged process that is effectively the kernel that dispatches processes from the run queue and the ready events from the blocked queue.
-There is [a proposed design for system calls to protect this privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling), forming a new type of isolating virtualization.

-The kernel is allocated from its own micro-heap of contiguous memory that holds:
-1. the file descriptor table,
-2. the process table,
-3. the heads of the run and blocked queues.

-To improve isolation, when a process is executing, its change in membership of the kernel run queue and blocked queue is held locally in `struct vk_proc_local` until after execution, then the state is flushed outside execution scope to `struct vk_proc` members with head in `struct vk_kern`.
-Manipulating the queues involves manipulating list links on other processes, and only the kernel can manipulate other processes, so the linked-list is global, while mere boolean flags are held locally.
-This way, the micro-heaps only contain local references.

-### File Descriptor Table

-`struct vk_fd_table`: FD Table
-- `vk_fd_table.h`
-- `vk_fd_table_s.h`
-- `vk_fd_table.c`

-`struct vk_fd`: FD network poller state
-- `vk_fd.h`
-- `vk_fd_s.h`
-- `vk_fd.c`

-The file descriptor table holds the network event registration state, and I/O between the network poller, either `poll()`. `epoll()`, `io_submit()`, or `kqueue()`.
-The FDs can be flagged as:
-- dirty: A new network block exists, so state needs to be registered with the poller.
-- fresh: Events were returned by the poller, so the blocked process needs to continue.

-The polling time lifecycle state is kept:
-1. pre: needs to be registered with the poller, "dirty" flushing to:
-2. post: currently registered with the poller, "fresh" flushing to:
-3. ret: dispatch to the process, to continue the blocked virtual thread.

-A network poller device simply registers the dirty FDs, and returns fresh FDs.